Skip to content

 Here’s the line that matters.
 At around the Obvious (6%) class, the effective R-value of a ceiling is roughly halved.
 A batt rated R5 then performs like about R2.4.
 Not a little worse.
 Half.
 And 6% gaps isn’t some worst-case horror, it’s what the guide flatly calls “obvious”, the kind you’d spot if you put your head up in the roof.

-One honest point, because I won’t spin you.
+One point worth being clear on.
 ICANZ applies the samegap penalty to cellulose too.
 So this isn’t “our material magically beats batts at the same gap.”
 It’s about coverage: blown cellulose installs as a seamless, gap-free blanket that sits at the No-Gap (0%) end, while hand-cut batts almost always leave gaps.
 The 3% / 6% / 12% figures are the recognised assessment classes, not a measured count of how gappy the average roof is.

 Brown Earthwool batts laid with open seams in a real roof.
 Even “slight” gaps like these start dragging the effective R-value down, and they only get worse with age.